clechasseur/rs-fmt-check/README.md

 ![Screenshot of a rustfmt suggestion displayed in the commit interface of GitHub](./.github/screenshot_fmt.png)

+This GitHub Action is based on [clechasseur/rs-clippy-check](https://github.com/clechasseur/rs-clippy-check), which itself has been forked from [actions-rs/clippy-check](https://github.com/actions-rs/clippy-check).
+See [LICENSE](LICENSE) for copyright attribution details.

 ## Example workflow

 Note: this workflow uses [`dtolnay/rust-toolchain`](https://github.com/dtolnay/rust-toolchain) to install the most recent `nightly` rustfmt [<sup>1</sup>](#note-nightly-requirement).